jackfranklin/demopack/README.md

 If there's anything you think should be supported out of the box, feel free to open an issue and we can discuss it.

+## Production build

+The primary goal of `demopack` is to be used for development, but you can generate a production build if you like with the `--build` flag.

+This will run all the same plugins, with some extras (CSS is pulled into a separate file, JS & CSS is minified).

+The build will output into `./demopack-built` and will contain an `index.html` file alongside any assets.

 ## Configuration

 The goal of `demopack` is to be preconfigured out of the box, but there are some options you can configure.
 Running `demopack --help` will show you these: